ilugc/ilugc.in/content/post/2020/announcement-emacs-apac-meet-july-2020.md

 Announcing call for speakers for Emacs APAC (Asia Pacific) virtual meetup on #emacs (irc.freenode.net) and Jitsi scheduled for Saturday, July 25, 2020 (1400-1500 IST).

-If you would like to give a demo or talk (maximum 20 minutes) on GNU Emacs or any variant, please reply to me (and *not* to the list) or ping me (*"mbuf"*) on Freenode with your talk details:
+If you would like to give a demo or talk (maximum 20 minutes) on GNU Emacs or any variant, please ping me (*"mbuf"*) on Freenode with your talk details:

 * Topic
 * Description